kristiklemm/blog/source/2010-11-29-preparing-for-a-web-design-project.html.md

 ---
 title: How to Prepare for a Web Design Project
+subtitle: A guide to researching and preparing for any size web design project.
 date: 2010-11-29 22:21 UTC
 category: Resource
 tags: Planning, Web Design, Client Resources